 The above is not an exhaustive list, and you’ll likely make some nips and tucks to what you choose.
 But hopefully it helps you head in the right direction.

-Whether you’re still deciding about getting a new kitten or you’re ready to adopt a cat then read this first.
-The more you prep beforehand, the better a parent you will be.
+Whether you’re still deciding about getting a new kitten or you’re ready to adopt a cat, the more you prep beforehand, the better a parent you will be.

 3. Plan a new kitten diet